-Batty news and events you may have missed on the front page....
+Batty news and events you may have missed on our Home page....

 25 March 2017 - we had a great day at our first Malawi education event, part of the monthly Kids Discovery workshops organised the WESM's (Wildlife and Environmental Society of Malawi) Blantyre branch.
 We had 16 young people and some parents, joined in the interactive talk followed by some batty craft activities designed by our lovely education volunteers Nicola Boulton and Helen Daly.